8 Hormone Strategies for Fatigue and Menopause

 Another issue is with estradiol itself.
 This is a hormone that’s naturally made by men and women.
 It is also the name of a hormone replacement drug.
 In other words, you can buy estradiol at the pharmacy by that name, or many other brand names.
 My concern is not the drug, but rather the dose.

 Oftentimes, the prescription version is much, much higher than you’d typically make.
-Too much of this highly active estrogen can lead to cell and ttissue proliferation (ie cancer or tumor growth).
+Too much of this highly active estrogen can lead to cell and tissue proliferation (ie cancer or tumor growth).
 The fact that estrogen can fuel hormone-dependent cancers, is well known.

 Hypothyroidism and Estrogen